ironhack-dapt-jan-23/time-series-project/README.md

 Steps to follow during this project on time series:

 1. Identify a suitable data set: Look for a data set that contains time-stamped data points, such as weekly or daily sales, stock prices, or weather data.
 The data set should cover a sufficient period to allow for time series analysis and forecasting.
-Examples of dataset you can use are this one  (https://www.kaggle.com/datasets/sumanthvrao/daily-climate-time-series-data) with climate data or this one that is about house property sales (https://www.kaggle.com/datasets/htagholdings/property-sales).
+Examples of dataset you can use are [this one](https://www.kaggle.com/datasets/sumanthvrao/daily-climate-time-series-data) with climate data or [this one](https://www.kaggle.com/datasets/htagholdings/property-sales) that is about house property sales.
 2. Data cleaning and preparation: Clean and prepare your data by removing any missing or erroneous data points.
 3. Transform the data into a format suitable for analysis.
 4. Exploratory Data Analysis (EDA): Perform exploratory data analysis to visualize the data and identify any trends or patterns.